Denny's

 Logo from 2002 to 2019.
 This logo is still in use at many locations.

 Denny's (also known as Denny's Diner on some locations' signage) is an American table service diner-style restaurant chain.
-It operates over 1,400 restaurants in the United States, Canada, México, Puerto Rico, and several other international locations.
-Founded in 1953 as a donut stand in Lakewood, California, under the name Danny's Donuts, the chain has grown to one of the largest full-service family restaurant chains in the United States.
+It operates over 1,400 restaurants in the United States, Canada, Mexico, Puerto Rico, and several other international locations.

+Founded in 1953 with a donut stand in Lakewood, California, under the name Danny's Donuts, the chain has grown to one of the largest full-service family restaurant chains in the United States.
+In January 2026, it was acquired by TriArtisan Capital Advisors, Treville Capital Group, and Yadav Enterprises.

+In 2025, Denny's closed 150 underperforming, unprofitable locations due to rising operating costs and declining customer traffic.

 Description

 Denny's started franchising in 1963, and most Denny's restaurants are now franchisee-owned.
 Franchise agreements require 24/7 service in most locations.
 Because of the impact of the COVID-19 pandemic on the restaurant industry in the United States, many Denny's had to close for the first time and may now have limited hours of operation.